 Adam Schoem (University of Alcalá) gave a presentation from his research: The Importance of Self-care and Mental Health Education for Interpreters

-Adam will shared the results of his research project, and he will discuss different aspects of work stress, self-care, and methods of learning about self-care for interpreters.
+Adam shared the results of his research project, and discussed different aspects of work stress, self-care, and methods of learning about self-care for interpreters.

 Bilingual Forum 16th June 2020

 Languages of survival and pain - how do torture survivors speak of the unspeakable?